 Define a group to manipulate:

-If it is a new group, choose a TargetIdentifier by consulting with the Group Management Database.
-A TargetIdentifier should be an MIHF Group ID which is not currently in use as an MIHF Group ID for an existing group.
-Then, decide group members, i.e. MNs, which should belong to the group.
-Choose a master group key for the group and an SAID.
-Add a row to the groups table: The row contains the chosen TargetIdentifier, the master group key and the SAID.
-And, add rows to the memberships table for all the group members: Each of the rows contains the TargetIdentifier and the MIHF ID of a group member.
+If it is a new group, choose a TargetGroupIdentifier by consulting with the Group Management Database.
+A TargetGroupIdentifier should be an MIHF Group ID which is not currently in use as an MIHF Group ID for an existing group.
+Then, decide group members, i.e. MNs, which belongs to the group.
+Choose an MGK for the group.
+Add a row to the groups table: The row contains the chosen TargetGroupIdentifier and the MGK.
+And, add rows to the memberships table for all the group members: Each of the rows contains the TargetGroupIdentifier and the MIHF ID of a group member.

 For an already existing group, obtain all the group members in the group.
-Add to them new members to be added to the group, and remove group members to be removed from the group.
-Thus, members of a new group are defined.
-Chose a master group key.
-It may be equal to the current master group key for the existing group.
-Chose an SAID: The SAID may be left unchanged if the master group key is left unchanged.
-If a newly generated SAID is adopted, it should not collide with one used in the past for the group.

-Group membership is registered at the Group Management Database and managed by the Group manager.
+As necessary, add new group members to them and remove group members from them so that the members of the group are updated.
+Choose an MGK for the group.
+It may be equal to the current MGK.
+If a new MGK is chosen, update by the new MKG the row in the groups table containing the TargetGroupIdentifier of the existing group.
+Add the rows to the memberships table where the rows have the TargetGroupIdentifier and the MIHF IDs of a new group members.
+Remove the rows from the memberships table where the rows have the TargetGroupIdentifier and the MIHF IDs of group members which are removed from the group.

-Send to the GKB Generator all the Device Keys, the Leaf Numbers of the group members determined in a) and the group key.
+Send to the GKB Generator all the Device Keys and the associated Leaf Numbers of the group members determined in a) and the MGK.
 Then, the MIH User receives from the GKB generator a GKB or a set of GKBs: A GKB contains a CompleteSubtree field, a GroupKeyData field and optionally a SubgroupRange field.
 A SubgroupRange is a pair of Leaf Numbers and defines a range of Leaf Numbers.
-A simple example which shows how to make those fields is given in Error!
-Reference source not found..
+A simple example which shows how to make those fields is given in ???.
 A GKB contains a SubgroupRange field if it is one of divided GKBs.
 Note that one MIH_Net_Group_Manipulate.request contains one and only one GKB.
 Plural GKBs result in plural requests.

-c) (Optional) Construct the UserSpecificData field.
+(Optional) Construct the UserSpecificData field.

-d) Choose a DestinationIdentifier.
+Choose a DestinationIdentifier.
 A DestinationIdentifier is a Group MIHF ID which represents an existing group.
 The SubgroupRange indicates the MNs which are the distribution targets of the GKB.
 If an MN is in the range, it should receive the divided GKB.
 At least, an MIHF Broadcast Identifier is assumed to exist.
 Other initial groups may exist though they are out of the scope of this specification.

-e) Generate an MIH_Net_Group_Manipulate.request from the DestinationIdentifier, the TargetIdentifier, the SubgroupRange (an option), the VerifyGroupKey (an option), the UserSpecificData (an option), the CompleteSubtree and the GroupKeyData (an option).
-Set the GroupKeyUpdateFlag if the group key of the group designated by the TargetIdentifier should be updated.
+Generate an MIH_Net_Group_Manipulate.request from the DestinationIdentifier, the TargetGroupIdentifier, the SubgroupRange (an option), the VerifyGroupKey (an option), the UserSpecificData (an option), the CompleteSubtree and the GroupKeyData (an option).
+Set the GroupKeyUpdateFlag if the MGK of the group designated by the TargetGroupIdentifier should be updated.
 Send it to the local MIHF.

-f) Update the Group Management Database.
-If the target group of manipulation is an existing group, add/remove members (MIHF IDs, Device Keys and Leaf Numbers) and update its group key.
-If the target group is a new one, add a new Group MIHF ID (= TargetIdentifier) with its new members and its new group key to the Group Management Database.

 MIHF of a Command Center

-Indispensable components relevant to group manipulation and group commands are listed as follows:
+Required components relevant to group manipulation and group commands are listed as follows:

 A signing key.
 The key is for creation of a signature of the Command center.